aclark4life/pelican-blog/content/dc-python-jobs.rst

     Alex

-**Please do not include the full text of the post in your email to the list.**
+**Please do not include the full text of the listing in your email to the list.**

 ..
 Warning::